Pavel-Husakouski/fluffy-octo-umbrella/README.md

 ## Main questions
 1. how the renderer code should look like
-2. how the scheduler shoukd look like
+2. how the scheduler should look like